binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Consumption is Your Responsibility

 As a developer, you are responsible for what you install and consume.
 [Malicious NodeJS packages](https://github.com/joaojeronimo/rimrafall) do end up on NPM from time to time.
 The same goes for any source or binary you download and run.
-The following commands are often encountered as being the way to install things:
+The following commands are often encountered as being "the way" to install things:

 {title="wget", linenos=off}
     # Fetching install.sh and running immediately in your shell.